aboutcode-org/scancode.io/docs/run-docker.rst

     docker-compose build

 .. note::
-    The image will need to be re-build when the ScanCode.io app source code if modified or updated.
+    The image will need to be re-build when the ScanCode.io source code is modified or updated.

 Run the Image
 -------------